China Strategic Reset: Failing To Prepare Or Preparing To Fail?

 (Source: Bloomberg)

 The pressure on China's economy from capital flight continues.
 In the latest clampdown on outward flows, restrictions have been placed on private capital flight using life insurance policies as the medium of economic transfer to enable the flows.
 PBoC Governor Zhou Xiaochuan tried to portray the outflows and curb measures as a temporary phenomenon, but this view is not accepted by the majority of observers at this time.
-The authorities are agonizing over the wall of foreign currency deposits at the local banks; and what may happen if these leave the Chinese banking system.
-In addition to restricting conversion amounts, ostracism by naming and shaming those who covert their Yuan are being used by the banks in combination with pecuniary incentives not to convert.
-It is clearly no longer in China's interest to see the Yuan weaken further, especially if the potential boost to Chinese exports is nullified by offsetting trade restrictions if and when trade wars break out.
+The authorities are agonizing over the wall of foreign currency deposits at the local banks, and what may happen if these leave the Chinese banking system.
+In addition to restricting conversion amounts, ostracism by naming and shaming those who covert their yuan are being used by the banks in combination with pecuniary incentives not to convert.
+It is clearly no longer in China's interest to see the yuan weaken further, especially if the potential boost to Chinese exports is nullified by offsetting trade restrictions if and when trade wars break out.

 (Source: Bloomberg)

 Attempts to fight capital flight by raising interest rates have however backfired and have counterproductively driven a bond market sell-off that has triggered further capital flight.
 Chinese policy makers may have concluded that an external agent is required to stem the panic.
-This external agent is America and more precisely President Trump; thus illustrating the need for China to accommodate his rhetoric whilst remaining a rational actor itself.
+This external agent is America and more precisely President Trump, thus illustrating the need for China to accommodate his rhetoric whilst remaining a rational actor itself.

-Since President Trump threatens to brand China a currency manipulator, in his quest to bring jobs back home, an aligned interest in a stronger Yuan has developed between the two nations.
+Since President Trump threatens to brand China a currency manipulator, in his quest to bring jobs back home, an aligned interest in a stronger yuan has developed between the two nations.
 This aligned interest forms the basis for cooperation between the two countries going forward.
-A managed foreign exchange deal to enable a bilateral trade deal therefore looks set to be struck informally at least; so that China can continue to pretend to be moving swiftly towards an open capital account.
+A managed foreign exchange deal to enable a bilateral trade deal therefore looks set to be struck informally at least so that China can continue to pretend to be moving swiftly towards an open capital account.

 (Source: Seeking Alpha)